frictionlessdata/website-old/_case_studies/data-retriever.md

 convert
 [**wide** data to **long** data](https://en.wikipedia.org/wiki/Wide_and_narrow_data).

-## How were you made aware of Frictionless Data?

 We first learned about Frictionless Data through the [announcement](https://blog.okfn.org/2016/02/29/sloan-foundation-funds-frictionless-data-tooling-and-engagement-at-open-knowledge/) of their funding by the Sloan Foundation.

-## What else would you like to see developed?

-We would love to see the standard expanded to include information about "imperfections" in data.
-Currently the standard assumes that the person creating the metadata can modify the raw data files to comply the standard rules of data structure.
+Going forward, we would love to see the Data Package spec expanded to include information about "imperfections" in data.
+It currently assumes that the person creating the metadata can modify the raw data files to comply with the standard rules of data structure.
 However this doesn’t work if someone else is distributing the data, which is a very common use case.

 The expansion of the standard would include things like a way to indicate wide versus long data with enough information to uniquely describe how to translate from one to the other as well as information on single tables that are composed from data in many separate files.